 Some patients have experienced a rise in blood pressure with its use after several weeks due to how licorice root can lower potassium levels, so it’s recommended to regularly check blood pressure.
-Other side effects could include increased fluid retention, headaches, anxiety…mostly relayed to the tanking potassium.
-Keeping an eye on potassium levels may be wise, since licorice root is known to lower it, which can explain blood pressure problems.
+Other side effects “could” include increased fluid retention, headaches, anxiety…mostly relayed to the tanking potassium.
+Keeping an eye on potassium levels may be wise, since licorice root is known to lower it, which can explain the blood pressure problems.
 Some people just take potassium supplements while taking licorice root.
 Coconut water is a great source, for one.
 Licorice root is not recommended if you already have high blood pressure or heart disease, or are pregnant.

 I found a licorice root product that says DGL.
 What is that?

 DGL stands for “deglycyrrhizinated licorice” and the “de-” in front of “glycyrrhizinated” means the important glyceyrrhizin has been taken out.
 The latter is the most important ingredient for the above positive effect has been removed—glycyrrhizin.
 That’s not the kind of licorice root which will help extend the life of cortisol. 🙁

 Can I use it if I have severe low cortisol?